dieterichelizabeth/Astonia/README.md

 # Astonia 🌱

-## Description

 A plugin that creates a custom "Faculty" Post Type for displaying College Faculty and Staff using a form.
-Used with Divi Themes blog module and Post Types Order plugin!
+Uses Divi Themes blog module and Post Types Order plugin!

 ## Screenshots